justlucdewit/alphaCode/README.md

 <br>
-print statements are made using the print keyword, and then the string to print
+print statements are made using the print keyword, and then the string to print it is also able to print a variable

 ```
+let age 18
 print "hello world"
+print age
 ```

 <br>